-What is hybrid working?
+What is a hybrid work schedule?

 Hybrid working has been increasingly more common during the last decade but reached its peak in popularity during the covid-19 pandemic.
-At its core, hybrid working simply means working from different locations, or giving employees the ability to change work environment depending on the circumstances.
+At its core, hybrid work simply means working from different locations or giving employees the ability to change the work environment depending on the circumstances.

-The key benefits of hybrid work
+The key benefits of a hybrid work model

 Hybrid working and increased productivity

-In contrast to popular belief, hybrid working can actually increase the productivity of the employees.
-When workers are in the comfort of their own home, many report that they can work on their tasks more effectively without distractions or interruptions by other employees.
-It can also increase the overall productivity and management in the employee’s personal life, some home tasks can for example be handled during breaks in the workday, increasing the overall balance between personal life and work life.
+In contrast to popular belief, hybrid working and remote working can actually increase the productivity of the employees.
+When workers are in the comfort of their own homes, many report that they can work on their tasks more effectively without distractions or interruptions by other employees.
+In addition, with remote and hybrid work, employees also have more control over their work environment and can take breaks when needed, which can lead to better focus and concentration.

 Companies have a lot to gain from this increased productivity, and employees who can better balance their regular lives with work generally perform better regarding their work tasks.

 Hybrid working and increased employee satisfaction